 Students being transported by a parent must be dropped off at the middle school main entrance.
-Do not drop students off on the road.
+Do not drop students off on Sing Sing road.
 Please pull up as far as possible to let your child out.
-Students being dropped off before 7:38 am will wait in the Middle School Cafeteria before going to their locker.
-After 7:38 am, they should go directly to their locker.
+Students being dropped off before 7:38 am will wait in the Middle School Gym before going to their class.
+After 7:38 am, they should go directly to their class.